keithalewis/math/um1.md

 This is an important unsolved fundamental problem in the theory of Mathematical Finance.
 The Black-Scholes/Merton solution is to hedge "continuously".
 The notion of continuous time hedging is a mathematical myth.
-Every trading strategy ever executed in the real world involves only a finite number of trades.
+Every trading strategy executed in the real world involves only a finite number of trades.

 Note delta hedging drops out naturally from the Unified Model, however it